khanhartisan/laravel-backbone/readme.md

 ### Visiting the Resource

-Before returning the resource, you can visit the Eloquent model instance by implementing the `showModelVisitors` method in the controller.
+Before returning the resource, you can visit the Eloquent model instance by implementing the `showResourceVisitors` method in the controller.

 First, let's create a new visitor class that implements the `ModelVisitorInterface` interface like below: